AEMxr/se_project_aroundtheus/README.md

 **Intro**

 Around The U.S. is project 3 and 4 of the software engineer online course from TripleTen.
 It displays a header, a profile section, cards for 6 scenic locations from The United States, and a footer.
 The project is focused on responsive design, accessibility, best practices for formatting, and deploying to github using gitbash.
-Project 4 illustrates the javascript functionality of the buttons and modal.
+Project 4 illustrates the JavaScript functionality of the buttons and modal.

 Using Figma, I followed the UI design and exported assets.
 The HTML and CSS were coded from scratch using flex display, margins, paddings, and box-sizing for layout and responsive design.
 Semantic HTML5 elements and accessibility best practices were followed according to BEM standards.
 CSS features like variables and media queries were used.